Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 ### Markup Validation Service from W3C

-The code of this project was verified at December 30th, 2018 by Markup Validation Service from W3C.
+The code of this project was verified by Markup Validation Service from W3C.

 #### HTML Validation Service from W3C

+*Version 1 and 2.*
 - No error was found.
 - Three warnings about html section without headings.

+*Version 3.*
+- No error was found.
+- Eight warnings about html section without headings.

 #### CSS Validation Service from W3C

+*Version 1 and 2.*
+- No error messages were displayed.

+*Version 3.*
-At this date, no error messages were displayed.
+- No error messages were displayed.

 ## Developer